-The early morning light today took me back more than forty years.
-Light has a nostalgic effect on me like music seems to have for many people.
-It must be genetic for my mother was that way too.
-In fact, looking up into the sky can carry me back to truly primordial times, but that’s another story.
+This morning’s early light and hazy sky brought back memories of arriving at Bokor Hillstation Casino in Cambodia.
+Light has a nostalgic effect on me like music has for many people.
+It must be genetic for my mother was also that way.
+Even looking up into the sky can bring me ‘back’ to truly primordial times, but that’s another story.

 This was prewar Cambodia in 1964, a time of peace and enough remaining French influence to find good French bread, albeit with a few weevils baked in(1), and flan, my favorite sweet.
 Folks in Phnom Penh told me about a resort, high in the mountains and cool enough to grow strawberries.
 Now, if I could add strawberries to a baguette and flan I’d have me a good soul-food supper.

 I left Phnom Penh for that cool mountain resort and reached its turn-off in the late afternoon.
 I left the main road and continued hitch hiking toward the resort.
 Hitchhiking around Cambodia was slow going in those days.
 Not that I didn’t get rides; it is just that there were so few cars on the road.
 That day, I may have passed up rides as I usually spent a few hours just walking along the road before sticking out my thumb, waving my hand, or doing what ever would draw attention.
 Hitchhiking in those days was not a global tradition in many areas of the world and probably still isn’t.